Project Seed Money

 Welcome to the Project Seed Money Podcast, where we empower and inspire women writers to bring their stories to life.
 Each episode features in-depth interviews with accomplished female authors, editors, and industry professionals who share their journeys, challenges, and successes.
 Our mission is to provide education, resources, and connections to help women secure funding and navigate the publishing world.
 Join us as we explore the diverse voices and experiences that enrich the literary landscape, offering insights and encouragement to both emerging and established writers.
 Whether you’re seeking practical advice, inspiration, or a supportive community, the Project Seed Money Podcast is here to support your writing journey.

-In this episode of the Project Seed Money Podcast, host Sharissa Bradley sits down with author Lynda Williams to explore her lifelong journey from an eight-year-old dreamer to a traditionally published author.
+In this episode of the Project Seed Money Podcast, host Sharissa Bradley sits down with author Neri Lopez to discuss her remarkable “marathon” of a publishing journey.

 Timestamps: